airborne-commando/OPSEC-OSINT-Tools/README.md

    - Death records: Gathering intelligence from records such as death notices, obituaries, gravestone databases, and burial registries.
    - Obituary: Systematically using obituaries to collect personal and relational data for investigations. (news papers or local news sites)

-- people search aggregators[^MNHouse][^ftcgov], typically used in the united states. can give you information on someone such as an email, home address, date of birth, etc.
+- people search aggregators[^ftcgov], typically used in the united states. can give you information on someone such as an email, home address, date of birth, etc.

 - Google Dorks: